 Quote your fees?

-I’ll keep her name private but she was referring to my up-coming Active Modulation Therapy training and the home study course I had offered in the last email I sent out to my list of clinic owners and therapists.
+I'll keep her name private but she was referring to my up-coming Active Modulation Therapy training and the home study course I had offered in the last email I sent out to my list of clinic owners and therapists.

 The mistake happened because I was impetuous.

-I got distracted and didn’t follow the sales system I have set up, that works.
+I got distracted and didn't follow the sales system I have set up, that works.

 (You know I'm all about systems)

-When I quoted my fees, I didn’t follow my system and it cost me $3k becuase I lost that sales.
+When I quoted my fees, I didn't follow my system and it cost me $3k becuase I lost that sales.

 LEARN FROM MY 2 MISTAKES:

-I made 2 BIG mistakes by not following the “quote your fees” — how to answer the “How Much Does It Cost?” portion of my system.
+I made 2 BIG mistakes by not following the way I want to "quote fees"

-There is a logical progression of taking the initial question through a conversation in a specific sequence where both the service provider and the client to determine if they’re a match to work together.
+There is a logical progression of taking the initial question through a conversation in a specific sequence where both the service provider and the client can determine if they're a match to work together.

-I’ll share the 2 mistakes I made in the ‘sales’ part of selling my CE training to this therapist because these mistakes (or out-of-sequence conversations) are the same mistakes many therapists and clinic owners make when discussing (selling) their therapy services to clients or potential clients when they inquire about possibly becoming a client.
+I'll share the 2 mistakes I made in the 'sales' part of selling because these mistakes (or out-of-sequence conversations) are the same mistakes many therapists and clinic owners make when discussing (selling) their therapy services to clients or potential clients when they inquire about possibly becoming a client.

-I KNOW that none of us like to think of ourselves as being ‘salespeople’, but if we are accepting money in exchange for services or education, or products or therapy or … we are selling our offer and making our stuff available for purchase is what sustains a business.
+I KNOW that none of us like to think of ourselves as being 'salespeople', but if we are accepting money in exchange for services or education, or products or therapy or ... we are selling our offer and "making our stuff available for purchase" is what sustains a for-profit business.